TheonlyIcebear/SepticX/README.md

  - delete `main.py` and remame `server.py` to `main.py`

  - Copy and paste example.json into the replit secret manager to set the `ENV` variables, Remember to replace the env variables with your own information
-    - For the `key` variable go to <a src="https://emn178.github.io/online-tools/sha256.html">this link</a> and input whatever password you want, copy the output then set the `ENV` variable to the output from the site
+    - For the `key` variable go to [this link](https://emn178.github.io/online-tools/sha256.html) and input whatever password you want, copy the output then set the `ENV` variable to the output from the site

         - This is the same key you will use when building the rat